TecJoJo/MyStore_backend/documentation/FDS.md

 The user can be searched

-## Role management
+# Role management

 As a user with permission to visit the role management site, I am able to read, create, remove and update roles
 I can see a list of existing roles
 I can remove the role from the list
 I can create new role
-I can modify the permissions to the role
+I can modify the permissions to the role via a "Configure Permissions" modal

+# Configure Permissions modal
+Permisson modle shows a list of all permissions as checkbox with the permissions associated to the role ticked

+## Tehcknical Overview
+endpoint "modifyRolePermissions" accets a list of permissions which will override the existing permissions of the role No add /remove permission endpoint is needed

 ## Add permissions directly to user (Optional)